VMware Workspace One Access Integration with AuthPoint

 Configure AuthPoint

 Before AuthPoint can receive authentication requests from VMware Workspace One Access, you must add a SAML resource in AuthPoint.
-You must also create an authentication policy for the VMware Workspace One Access resource to determine which users can authenticate and log in to VMware Workspace One Access and which authentication methods they can use (Push, QR code, and OTP).
+You must also create a Zero Trust authentication policy for the VMware Workspace One Access resource to determine which users can authenticate and log in to VMware Workspace One Access and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint